 Let us come together in the name of Jesus Christ and find unity in His Body and Blood, praying for the willingness to overcome fear and doubt.
-When we unite at the Eucharistic banquet, we recognize the great sacrifice of our Lord and share a common solution to lust addiction and our spiritual obstacles, one day at a time.
+When we unite at the Eucharistic banquet, we recognize the great sacrifice of our Lord and share a common solution to our spiritual obstacles, one day at a time.